iSlans/matlab-scripts/README.md

 ⚠️ **Add Folder & Subfolders** to Matlab paths

 1. by yourself, e.g. from Matlab editor
-2. or run this my custom function in Matlab command window
+2. or run this my custom function in Matlab command window, inside `matlab-scripts` folder

 ~~~bash
 >> myaddpath(pwd)